 - Anxiety and depression

-Teens may show other signs typical of any substance abuse, such as falling grades and intense secrecy.
+Teens may show other signs typical of any substance use, such as falling grades and intense secrecy.
 Your once-peaceful home may now be a battleground.
 You want to help your son or daughter, but you don’t know where to turn.

 Getting your child in a Vicodin addiction treatment program before it’s too late can help rebuild your family unit and give him/her the future he/she deserves.
 Without timely treatment, serious complications can result, such as overdose and worsening addiction.

 Finding a Vicodin Addiction Treatment Program for Your Teenager